 What Is the Difference Between Empathy and Compassion?

-I recently interviewed Dr. Stephen Trzeciak for my podcast.
-Steve is the Chief of Medicine at Cooper University Health Care and author of Compassionomics: The Revolutionary Scientific Evidence The Caring Makes a Difference.
+Share viaThere’s a lot of confusion between empathy and compassion.
+So I set asked an expert, Dr. Steven Trzeciak, the Chief of Medicine at Cooper University Health Care and author of Compassionomics: The Revolutionary Scientific Evidence That Caring Makes a Difference.

-I asked Steve what is the difference between empathy and compassion since it seems a lot of people think they are the same.
-He answered with a quote from his co-author, Anthony Marrazzelli.
+When I interviewed Steve for my podcast, I asked him to explain the difference between empathy and compassion.
+He answered with this quote from his co-author, Anthony Marrazzelli.

 You can have empathy though a one-way mirror, but you can’t have compassion.